 What worked well this cruise: –

 - Fridge.
 Over the winter I converted the icebox to a fridge using an Isotherm 12-volt compressor.
-The fridge worked wonderfully, providing crispy cold beer on the lowest setting, all powered from the solar panels during the long summer days.
+The fridge worked wonderfully, providing crispy cold beer on the lowest (most economical) setting, all powered from the solar panels during the long summer days.

 - Solar Panels and battery storage.
 Upgraded over the winter period to two 100w solar panels and 220 Amps of house battery.
 Provided power and storage during sunny days without need to run the engine for days on end.